neemiasbsilva/Artificial-Intelligence-Topics/readme.md

-# T. Artificial Inteligence
+# T. Artificial Intelligence

-## This repository was create for contribute the artificial inteligence using unsupervised learn.
+## This repository was create for contribute the artificial Intelligence using unsupervised learn.
 Thanks for the teacher PhD Bruno Brandoli for contributing for this developer.

 ###### In this repository have two algorithm for unsupervised learning denominated: Kmeans and DBscan.